|Watch the Spring 2010 CityVision final presentations.|

 Navy Yard Team: All eyes are on the Navy Yard neighborhood, these days.
 An area rich in history, it is currently the site of dramatic development and construction.
 Students on the Navy Yard team observed that, while promising economic growth for the community, the transformation has forced many residents to move, leaving behind scores of vacant homes and lots.
 The team’s design for "Canal Yards," a mixed-use project, responds to the need for more convenient and quality housing for the residents that remain, and those that hope to eventually return.
 The building includes seven stories of mixed-income apartments, and restaurants, shops and other businesses at the street level.

 CityVision is generously supported by The William Randolph Hearst Foundation; the D.C.
 Commission on the Arts & Humanities, an agency supported in part by the National Endowment for the Arts; MARPAT Foundation, Inc.; and Forest City Washington.
-Additional support for teen outreach programs is provided by the National Endowment for the Arts, The Morris and Gwendolyn Cafritz Foundation, the Jack Kent Cooke Foundation, Hattie M. Strong Foundation, Teknion, Clark Charitable Foundation, McGraw Hill Financial, Prince Charitable Trusts, The Tower Companies, and an anonymous donor.
+Additional support for teen outreach programs is provided by the National Endowment for the Arts, The Morris and Gwendolyn Cafritz Foundation, Hattie M. Strong Foundation, Clark Charitable Foundation, McGraw Hill Financial, the American Society of Interior Designers, The Butz Foundation, The Tower Companies, and an anonymous donor.
 Geppetto Catering, Inc. is the official Meal Provider for Teen Outreach Programs at the National Building Museum.